Mountains-and-rivers/k8s-code/README.md

    		<-stopCh

    		// As soon as shutdown is initiated, /readyz should start returning failure.
-   		// 执行非阻塞Run
    		// This gives the load balancer a window defined by ShutdownDelayDuration to detect that /readyz is red
-   		// and stop sending traffic to this server. close(s.readinessStopCh)
+   		// and stop sending traffic to this server.
+   		// 当终止时，关闭readiness
+   		close(s.readinessStopCh)

    		time.Sleep(s.ShutdownDelayDuration)
    	}()

-   	// close socket after delayed stopCh stoppedCh, err := s.NonBlockingRun(delayedStopCh) if err != nil {
+   	// close socket after delayed stopCh
+   	// 执行非阻塞Run
+   	stoppedCh, err := s.NonBlockingRun(delayedStopCh)
+   	if err != nil {
    		return err